Subhodip1307/WooDns/README.md

 ## 🔄 Use Container Names in Host Applications

-Thanks to WooDns, you can now use Docker container names **anywhere on your host machine** where a hostname is accepted, such as:
+Thanks to WooDns, you can now use Docker container names (with the `.docker` suffix) **anywhere on your host machine** where a hostname is accepted, such as:

 - **Nginx reverse proxy configs**:
     ```nginx
     upstream backend {
-        server redis_cache:6379;  # Use the container name directly!
+        server redis_cache.docker:6379;  # Use the container name with .docker!
     }
     ```
 - **Other application configs** (e.g., databases, microservices, etc.):
     ```
-    host = nginx_demo
+    host = nginx_demo.docker
     ```

-No more looking up or hardcoding container IPs—just use the container name!
+No more looking up or hardcoding container IPs—just use the container name with `.docker`!

 ---

 ## 🛠️ How It Works

-- Resolves Docker container names to their IPs automatically.
+- Resolves Docker container names (with `.docker` suffix) to their IPs automatically.
 - If a queried name is not a Docker container, WooDns forwards the request to your upstream DNS (e.g., 8.8.8.8).
 - No need for port exposure or manual `/etc/hosts` editing.